NITC offers a number of different grant opportunities for eligible prinicipal investigators and students at our partner institutions. These include:

 Curriculum Development.
 One of NITC’s objectives is to increase student interest in pursuing transportation degrees that align with transportation and livable communities.
 This funding is intended to help develop curriculum and other education programs at each partner university that can be replicated at other locations or otherwise enhance transportation education more broadly.
 Projects are coordinated by each campus Executive Committee representive.

 Dissertation Fellowships.
 Fellowships up to $15,000 will be awarded to cover expenses for students while working on their dissertation.
 Dissertation fellowships will be offered competitively three times annually, with an open call for dissertation fellowships occurring every spring, summer, and fall for the duration of the NITC grant.

 Small Starts.
-The purpose of these awards is to assist researchers who are interested in transportation but have not had an opportunity to undertake a small project that supports safe, healthy and sustainable transportation choices to foster livable communities.
+The purpose of these awards is to assist researchers who are interested in transportation but have not had an opportunity to undertake a small transportation project that fit within NITC's theme.

 Diversity Grants.
 NITC encourages participation of undergraduate students, particularly women and underrepresented groups.
 NITC has funds available to support underrepresented undergraduate and graduate students participating in transportation research.
 The goal of the program is to expose and encourage women and people of color to transportation research and job training opportunities.
 PIs can request up to $5,000 for an undergraduate student or $7,500 for a graduate student.
 Funding occurs on an ongoing basis.

 (Winter, Summer, Fall)

 Oct 23, 2017

 |Small Starts (Fall)||Sept 15, 2017||Nov 1, 2017|